eBay Order Confirmation Scam: How It Works

 We responded to the scam email, so, of course, they replied with a link asking us to log in to change our password (“for safety reasons”).
 Using the link provided by the scammer sent us to a fake eBay page, where we were asked to provide the credentials.

 Do not click on the link provided.
-The best thing to do in this case is to log into your account straight from eBayl's website, by typing eBay.com in your browser, first.
+The best thing to do in this case is to log into your account straight from eBay’s website, by typing eBay.com in your browser, first.
 Any notification should be in your inbox there.
+Avoid any fake eBay email.

-Make your family and friends aware of this scam by sharing it on social media using the buttons provided.
-You can also officially report the scammers to eBay using the link below:
+Warn your family and friends about these eBay email scams by sharing them on social media using the buttons provided.
+You can also officially report the scammers to eBay and the FTC using the links below:

 How To Protect Yourself More: